Jack Ü: History

 Diplo announced the project by releasing the Mad Decent Block Party lineup with Jack Ü playing at multiple stops on the tour.
 After some guessing by many of who Jack Ü was, Diplo finally came out to reveal that "Jack Ü ... means Skrillex and Diplo together".
 The two have worked with each other on assorted projects over the past five years starting with Skrillex singing and playing guitar on a record for Major Lazer, one of Diplo's other projects.
 In 2011, Diplo also worked on a song with Skrillex titled "Amplifire" (though it was never completed or released) for Bangarang.

 On March 30, 2014, Jack Ü was given an hour-long slot to play at the Ultra Music Festival.
 The set included a wide variety of genres featuring songs from Skrillex's then newly released first studio album, Recess, and including some old school hip hop with DJ Kool's "Let Me Clear My Throat".
-They later played the 2015 Ultra Music Festival.
+They later played at the 2015 Ultra Music Festival.

 They collaborated on a song that combines trap and dubstep elements and features vocals from Korean pop artists CL and G-Dragon titled "Dirty Vibe" for Skrillex's album Recess.
 When asked about how the two ended up forming Jack Ü, Diplo stated that Skrillex "was one of the first producers I met when I moved to LA...we just [have] always been really close musically with our ideas."
 The two get together in downtown LA or in hotel rooms when on tour to make their songs.

 On December 31, 2014, Jack Ü headlined a concert at Madison Square Garden.
-Besides their (Diplo and Skrillex) performance, other performers included ASAP Ferg, Diplo, Skrillex, Rudimental and Yellow Claw.
+Besides their (Diplo and Skrillex) performance, other performers included ASAP Ferg, Rudimental, and Yellow Claw.
 The concert was broadcast live on Yahoo.

 On February 27, 2015, the group released their debut album.
 They commemorated the event by streaming a 24-hour live DJ set on Twitch, which was shut down 18 hours into the set.

-Jack Ü had over 9.6 million Shazams in 2015.

-Jack Ü performed at a 2015 Clippers half-time show along with Kai, Fly Boi Keno (also known as Keno Kamino) and several other celebrities and dancers, later releasing an official video in December.
+By the end of 2015, Jack Ü had over 9.6 million Shazams.
+That same year, Jack Ü performed at a Clippers half-time show along with Kai, Fly Boi Keno (also known as Keno Kamino) and several other celebrities and dancers, later releasing an official video in December.

 On August 28, 2016, Skrillex wrote on his Twitter page that Jack Ü is done touring "for a long long time", a tweet that was shortly deleted.
 In March 2017, Diplo described in an interview the difficulty of working with Skrillex while Skrillex is signed to a "major label", Atlantic Records.